vefunder/protocol-research-review/articles/Metronome/metronome_report.md

 The first application launched by Metronome 2.0 is a synthetic asset platform called Metronome Synth, currently in public beta.
 Users deposit a variety of collateral tokens, and the protocol allows users to mint its own representations of USD, ETH BTC and DOGE — msUSD, msETH, msBTC, msDOGE.
 These synthetics can then be swapped or farmed for yield.

-Metronome now has a DAO roadmap that emphasizes its commitment to decentralizing its governance, although governance currently remains highly centralised (see the “Governance” section below).
+Metronome now has a DAO roadmap that emphasizes its commitment to decentralising its governance, although governance currently remains highly centralised (see the “Governance” section below).
 It currently relies on a multisig, the signers of which are [fully doxxed](https://www.metronome.io/about) Bloq personnel.
 Some Metronome team members are also involved with Vesper Finance (also [doxxed](https://vesper.finance/about/)), another DeFi offshoot of Bloq and a “[sister project](https://medium.com/vesperfinance/metronome-vesper-gateway-to-synthetic-assets-15509ca023b)” of Metronome.

 Vesper is a DeFi yield aggregator, like Yearn Finance, with its own staking derivatives of stablecoins and blue chip assets.
 Launched in February 2021, Vesper offers about 20 different yield-generating pools on Ethereum and additional pools on Polygon and Avalanche.
 Vesper pool tokens are yield-bearing and are composable with other DeFi protocols.
 Metronome Synth accepts Vesper derivatives as collateral.